alexshtf/alexshtf.github.io/_posts/2020-05-01-ProxLinear.md

 $$

 That is, when the ratio of $$f(x_t)$$ to the squared norm of the gradient $$\nabla f(x_t)$$ is small, we take a regular SGD step of size $$\eta$$.
 Otherwise, we modify the step length to be the above ratio.
 The above remarkably simple formula is enough to substantially improve the stability properties of SGD, both in theory and practice.
-The reason for not dealing with the above approach in this blog post, is because Hilal Asi, one of the authors of the above-mentioned paper[^stbl], already provided truncated loss optimizers, for both PyTorch and TensorFlow, in [this](https://github.com/HilalAsi/APROX-Robust-Stochastic-Optimization-Algorithms) GitHub repo.
+The reason for not dealing with the above approach in this blog post, is because Hilal Asi, one of the authors of the above-mentioned paper[^stbl], already provided truncated approximation optimizers for both PyTorch and TensorFlow in [this](https://github.com/HilalAsi/APROX-Robust-Stochastic-Optimization-Algorithms) GitHub repo.

 # Teaser